tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Remind students that as FinTech professionals, they need to be both technical experts with cutting edge skills as well as seasoned financiers.
 In other words, students need to be FinTech subject matter experts (SMEs)!
 Therefore, today's lesson was a good mix of both attributes.

-* Ask if student's have any remaining questions before ending the class.
+* Ask if students have any remaining questions before ending the class.
 If needed, TAs will be hosting office hours after the class ends as well.

 ### End Class